snayfach/UHGV-classifier/README.md

 ## Citation

-If you use UHGV-classify in your research, please cite both the software and the underlying database publication:
+If you use UHGV-classify in your research, please cite both the software and the underlying publication:

 **Software:**
-Stephen Nayfach.
-UHGV-classify v0.0.1.
-Zenodo.
-DOI: [https://doi.org/xxxxx]
+Coming soon

-**Database / Methods:**
+**Publication:**
-Camargo et al., *bioRxiv*, 2025. [https://doi.org/xxxxx](https://doi.org/xxxxx)
+Coming soon